 Continue to build welcoming entryway features and update the existing entry signage along US 87 in the eastern part of the City and on SH 35 near the Causeway.
 The signage should build upon Port Lavaca's waterfront character.
-(81) Current city staff time, general fund 12 Infrastructure City Manager or Designee Enlist the services of a consulting firm to develop a cost estimate and design for the new ground storage tank.
+(81) • Current city staff time, general fund 12 Infrastructure Public Works Director, Economic Development Director Enlist the services of a consulting firm to develop a cost estimate and design for the new ground storage tank.
 Allocate budget in future CIPs to construct a new ground storage tank.
-(94) Utility fund, bonds Allocate budget in future CIPs to rehab/replace lift stations, as prioritized by the condition assessment.
-(94) Utility fund Allocate budget in the CIP to replace the existing UV disinfection system at the Wastewater Treatment Plant.
-(94) Utility fund Allocate budget in the CIP to develop a Water and Wastewater Master Plan.
+(94) • Utility fund, bonds, grants & Designated Committee Allocate budget in future CIPs to rehab/replace lift stations, as prioritized by the condition assessment.
+(94) Utility fund, grants Allocate budget in the CIP to replace the existing UV disinfection system at the Wastewater Treatment Plant.
+(94) Utility fund, grants Allocate budget in the CIP to develop a Water and Wastewater Master Plan.
 Enlist the services of a consulting firm to develop a Water and Wastewater Master Plan.
 Allocate budget in the CIP to fund the improvements recommended in the Water and Wastewater Master Plan.
 (94) Utility fund, bonds Continue to fund, prioritize, and conduct replacement/rehab of current cast iron or asbestos cement water lines.
-(94) Utility fund Continue to fund, prioritize, and conduct replacement/rehab of wastewater lines to reduce I/I. (94) Utility fund 13 Community Character City Manager or Designee Provide information to property owners regarding the establishment of voluntary HOAs and other similar neighborhood organizations.
+(94) Utility fund, grants Continue to fund, prioritize, and conduct replacement/rehab of wastewater lines to reduce I/I. (94) Utility fund, grants 13 Community Character Economic Development Director, Parks Director, Finance Director, Building Official, Planning Commission & Parks Board Provide information to property owners regarding the establishment of voluntary HOAs and other similar neighborhood organizations.
 Evaluate the recommended neighborhood empowerment programs to determine which programs would be most effective for Port Lavaca.
 (113) Current city staff time Pursue (or assist property owners to pursue) affordable housing and housing improvement grant opportunities.
 Evaluate the feasibility of offering a Citysponsored housing improvement grant to match homeowners' contributions toward renovations in "Rehabilitation" areas.
-(106) Current city staff time Allow for and possibly encourage Traditional Neighborhood Design subdivisions.
+(106) Current city staff time, public-private partnership Allow for and possibly encourage Traditional Neighborhood Design subdivisions.
 Possible incentives may include permit fast-tracking, waived fees, and reductions to applied development standards.
-(110) Current city staff time Allocate budget for future demolitions of unsafe structures.
-(100) • General fund Require future subdivisions to integrate a minimum number of amenities from a menu into the development design (e.g., trails, landscaping, masonry fences).
+(110) • Current city staff time Allocate budget for future demolitions of unsafe structures.
+(100) General fund Require future subdivisions to integrate a minimum number of amenities from a menu into the development design (e.g., trails, landscaping, masonry fences).
 (111) Current city staff time